DevExpress/devextreme-demos/JSDemos/Demos/TreeList/UsingFilterRow/description.md

 In this demo, the Hire Date column's filter row cell contains a date picker.
 Other filter row cells contain text boxes.

-Each data type supports its own set of filter operations.
+TreeList supports a specific set of filter operations for each data type.
+If you need to restrict the available operations, specify the **columns[]**.[filterOperations](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#filterOperations) array.
 Users can click a magnifying glass icon in each filter row cell to specify the [selectedFilterOperation](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#selectedFilterOperation).
-If you need to restrict the available operations, specify the **columns[]**.[filterOperations](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#filterOperations) array.

 A column's filter value is stored in the [filterValue](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#filterValue) property.
 You can use this property to set the filter value in code.